-15.4 The decision and a statement regarding improvement required will be communicated to the person raising the complaints and to the Safeguarder, in a manner that is sensitive to the decision being communicated.
+- 15.4 The decision and a statement regarding improvement required will be communicated to the person raising the complaints and to the Safeguarder, in a manner that is sensitive to the decision being communicated.
 Where possible the decision should be made personally.
 Any communication in person should be followed up with written confirmation, sent within 2 working days of the personal contact, unless the written confirmation is not wanted.
 Responses will be based on the facts established by the investigation and a full explanation will be given about how those facts were used to inform the conclusions reached.
-Where personal contact has not occurred, written communication of the decision should be made within 2 working days of the decision.

-- 15.5 A more detailed improvement plan will be drawn up by the Complaints Manager in consultation with the Support Manager.
-This will focus on the practice to be improved, the-supports to be provided and appropriate timescales for the improvement required to be demonstrated.
-The plan will be taken forward by the Support Manager through the Safeguarder's support sessions.
-It is not necessary to provide the full details of the Safeguarder's improvement plan to the person raising the complaints. - 15.6 At the earliest opportunity after the closure of the complaint, the Complaints Manager should consider whether any learning has been identified.
+Where personal contact has not occurred, written communication of the decision should be made within 2 working days of the decision. - 15.5 The Complaints Manager will share details on the improvement required with the relevant Support Manager so the improvements required can be integrated into the Safeguarder's Action Plan.
+This will focus on the practice to be improved, the supports to be provided and appropriate timescales for the improvement required to be demonstrated.
+The Action Plan will be taken forward by the Support Manager through the Safeguarder's support sessions.
+It is not necessary to provide the full details of the Safeguarder's Action Plan to the person raising the complaints. - 15.6 At the earliest opportunity after the closure of the complaint, the Complaints Manager should consider whether any learning has been identified.
 If the Complaints Manager identifies a clear need for other improvement and or learning and development, wider than the Safeguarder's individual practice, this should be discussed with relevant Service Managers and Support Managers, and appropriate action taken within agreed timescales.
-Learning may be identified regardless of whether the decision on the complaint is that the Safeguarder has not met the Practice Standards or other requirements on them. - 15.7 The decision on the complaint must: - be clear and easy to understand, written in a way that is person-centred and non-confrontational - avoid technical terms, but where these must be used to describe a situation, events or condition, an explanation of the term will be provided - address all the issues raised and demonstrate that each element has been fully and fairly investigated - include any formal apology from the Safeguarder that the Safeguarder has agreed to provide - highlight any area of disagreement and explain why if no further action can be taken - indicate that a named Manager, usually the Complaints Manager, is available to clarify any aspect of the letter, and - indicate that if the person raising the complaint or the Safeguarder are not satisfied with the outcome of the process, following formal investigation, they may seek a review by the Scottish Government Children's Hearings Team (see section 16 - Dissatisfaction with the outcome). - 15.8 It is important that a full and accurate record of the decision reached and the basis for that decision is kept.
+Learning may be identified regardless of whether the decision on the complaint is that the Safeguarder has not met the Practice Standards or other requirements on them.

+15.7 The decision on the complaint must:

+- be clear and easy to understand, written in a way that is person-centred and non-confrontational - avoid technical terms, but where these must be used to describe a situation, events or condition, an explanation of the term will be provided - address all the issues raised and demonstrate that each element has been fully and fairly investigated - include any formal apology from the Safeguarder that the Safeguarder has agreed to provide - highlight any area of disagreement and explain why if no further action can be taken - indicate that a named Manager, usually the Complaints Manager, is available to clarify any aspect of the letter, and - indicate that if the person raising the complaint or the Safeguarder are not satisfied with the outcome of the process, following formal investigation, they may seek a review by the Scottish Government Children's Hearings Team (see section 16 - Dissatisfaction with the outcome). - 15.8 It is important that a full and accurate record of the decision reached and the basis for that decision is kept.
 The relevant documents should be retained by the Safeguarders Panel Team in a confidential and secure 'complaints' file for the Safeguarder.
-See section 22 on Record Keeping.

-15.9 During the investigation, the complaint may be able to be resolved with the agreement of the person raising the complaint and the Safeguarder.
+See section 22 on Record Keeping. - 15.9 During the investigation, the complaint may be able to be resolved with the agreement of the person raising the complaint and the Safeguarder.
 See section 13.12-18 above which covers closing matters when resolution is possible.